milinsolutions/SWIFT-aviation-weather-pipeline/README.md

 ## AI-Assisted Development

-SWIFT was developed using an AI-assisted engineering workflow.
-AI accelerated implementation by supporting code generation, debugging, dependency optimization, documentation, and iterative refinement.
-Architectural decisions, operational workflows, production validation, error handling, and deployment strategy were designed, reviewed, and validated based on operational requirements and real-world production experience.
+This project was developed using AI-assisted engineering practices to accelerate implementation, documentation, debugging, and iterative refinement.

->
+AI served as an engineering accelerator throughout development, while architectural decisions, workflow design, operational validation, testing, and final implementation decisions remained under human review and responsibility.

-> This project reflects my approach to modern software development: combining domain expertise with AI to rapidly deliver reliable operational solutions while maintaining human ownership of engineering decisions.
+This reflects my approach to modern engineering: combining domain expertise with AI to rapidly deliver practical, reliable operational solutions.

 ## Impact